mesubasi/pos-app-frontend/README.md

 The following environment variables are required for the application to run:

-- VITE_API_URL: The base URL for the API.
+- REACT_APP_SERVER_URL = API URL after installation of Pos-app-backend on the server
-- VITE_AUTH_SECRET: The secret key for authentication.
-- VITE_OTHER_CONFIG: Any other configuration needed.

 ## License